bigwheel/sbt-unknown-evicted-warning/README.md

 1. With sbt-native-packager, warning occured

 * I seeks debug log, but cannot find warning reason.
-* I also test in https://github.com/hseeberger/scala-sbt, but there was same result.
+* I also tested in https://github.com/hseeberger/scala-sbt, but there was same result.